Medicare Supplement Plans in North Dakota : What's the Difference?

-The Centers for Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... updates their Medigap cost information annually.
-We evaluate all Medicare Supplement companies servicing policies in North Dakota.
+We review all major Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... carriers servicing Medigap policies in North Dakota.
 Our reviews are unbiased.
-We use a mathematical formula that considers years in business, A.M.
-Best financial strength rating plans serviced, plan A premium is an amount that an insurance policyholder must pay for coverage.
+We use a balanced formula that looks at years in business, A.M.
+Best financial strength rating, plans serviced, plan A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
 In the federal Medicare program, there are four different types of premiums. ..., and fees.
-We do not evaluate rate increase history for all Medicare insurance plans, so be sure to ask your agent to provide this information.
+Our current formula does not take rate increase history into account.

-How Much do Supplemental Medicare Plans Cost in North Dakota?
+How Much do Medicare Supplement Plans Cost in North Dakota?

 North Dakota Medigap Plans are Standardized

-North Dakota Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... carriers are required to adhere to state and federal laws that are designed to protect consumers.
-Medigap plans must be clearly identified as Medicare Supplement Insurance.
-Each standardized Medicare policy is identified by letters A through N and must offer the same identical benefits as all other plans with the same letter.
-The only variance is the monthly premium.
-So, for instance, a Plan F from Blue Cross has exactly the same health coverage as a Plan F from Humana.
-This standardization makes supplements much easier to compare vs. an HMO or PPO type of plan that you get through Medicare Advantage.
+All Medicare Supplement insurance carriers in North Dakota are required to follow both federal and state laws designed to protect you.
+All Medigap plans must be clearly identified as Medicare Supplement Insurance.
+Insurance companies must offer the standardized Medicare Plans identified by letters A through N. So, for example, a Plan F from Aetna has exactly the same health coverage as a Plan F from Mutual of Omaha.
+This is what makes Medigap plans easier to compare vs. an HMO or PPO style plan through Medicare Advantage.

 NOTE: Medigap, Medicare Supplements, and Medicare Plans are all names used interchangeably for supplemental insurance that fills the gaps (i.e., copay, coinsurance, and other major medical expenses) in Original Medicare coverage.